From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Revenue trajectory: $98K → $118K

-Cash flow volatility: Still ±$15K monthly, but $456K reserve meant zero stress.
+Cash flow volatility was still ±$15K monthly, but a $456K reserve meant zero stress.
 One client paid 30 days late?
-Didn’t matter.
-Contractor needed upfront payment for specialized work?
-Handled it.
+It didn’t matter.
+A contractor needed upfront payment for specialized work?
+It was handled.

 Final Numbers at Week 40: